jurajhamran/jurajhamran/README.md

 About Me

-I'm Juraj, a seasoned Software Engineer with a passion for creating robust and scalable solutions.
-My expertise spans both Frontend and Backend development, with a focus on JavaScript/TypeScript and its powerful libraries and frameworks such as React (w/ Redux), Next.js.

-I have a strong background in crafting efficient and scalable solutions, including Frontend and API development.
-However, my passion lies in exploring diverse aspects of software engineering.
-I'm always eager to learn and embrace new technologies, ensuring that my skills remain at the cutting edge of industry trends.

-Throughout my career, I've successfully contributed to projects using a technology stack that aligns with my skills, allowing me to deliver high-quality software solutions.
-I believe that teamwork is key to success and thrive in collaborative environments.
-I am adept at using tools like Git, GitLab, TFS, and Jira to streamline development processes.
-My familiarity with Agile methodologies, particularly Scrum, enables me to contribute effectively to dynamic and iterative development cycles.
+I’m a Software Engineer building reliable and scalable systems.
+I specialize in frontend development with React and Next.js using TypeScript, and backend services using Node.js (Express) and C#/.NET.
+I also have experience with Docker, web proxies like Nginx and Traefik, and working with SQL and NoSQL databases.

+I enjoy exploring new technologies and continuously improving my craft.
+I thrive in Agile environments with TFS and Jira, contributing effectively through Git-based workflows and CI/CD pipelines.

 🛠️ Technical Proficiency:

-- Frontend: React, Next.js
+- Frontend: React, NextJS
-- Backend: C# .NET, Node.js, Express.js
+- Backend: C# (.NET), Node (Express)
-- Database: SQL (MS SQL), NoSQL (MongoDB)
+- Database: SQL (MSSQL, Postgre), NoSQL (MongoDB)
 - Tools: Git, GitLab, TFS, Jira

-🧪 Testing and Quality Assurance:

-- Unit Testing
-- Integration Testing

-🔄 Methodologies:

-- Agile Methodologies
-- Scrum
+- Others: Docker, Nginx, Traefik